Street naming and numbering

 - information about whether each flat has its own letterbox or shares a letterbox – please provide this information for each flat

 If your property already has a name you can change or remove it.
 If your property only has a number, you can add a property name as an alias but the number will remain as the primary address.
 A number cannot be removed.

-It usually takes two to three weeks for us to add new addresses or change a house name, which do not require a new street name.
-The allocation of new street names can take longer.
+It will take five to six weeks to create new addresses or change house names, which do not require a new street name.
+The allocation of new street names will take longer.

 01275 888 761 or 01934 634 942

 We provide and maintain one street name plate at each end of a street, except for private streets.
 Street name plates are made from recycled material and damaged or faded plates are replaced as soon as possible.